pollseed/github-extension-api/README.md

 # big_data_related
 The Script for Getting of much infomation technology and more bigdata.

+## Recommend of your environment or version
+* Ruby 2.3.0
+* MySQL 5.7.10

+## To Use this technology for this library.
+* GitHub API v3.0

 ## First, to bundle on this repository.

 ```.sh